gnang/HypermatrixAlgebraPackage/README.md

 The parameters which appear in the parametrization can be assigned arbitrary complex values (one must be mindful of possible division by zeros when assigning values to the parameters).
-The Hypermatrix package also provides construction of cubic third order Hadamard Hypermatrices, which are quite analogous to Hadamard matrices in the fact that the product of the transposes equals to the Kronecker delta ( of the same size and order ) scaled by the side lenght of the hypermatrix.
-It is infact easy to see that the classical Hadamard matrix [construction](http://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester.27s_construction) proposed by James Joseph Sylvester and going back to 1867 extends to all Hypermatrices of prime order ( recall that the order refers to the number of indices associated with the hypermatrix entries, for instance matrices are second order hypermatrices because every matrix entry has a row and column index).
+The hypermatrix package also provides construction of cubic third order Hadamard hypermatrices, which are quite analogous to Hadamard matrices in the fact that the product of the transposes equals to the Kronecker delta ( of the same size and order ) scaled by the side lenght of the hypermatrix.
+It is infact easy to see that the classical Hadamard matrix [construction](http://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester.27s_construction) proposed by James Joseph Sylvester and going back to 1867 extends to all hypermatrices of prime order ( recall that the order refers to the number of indices associated with the hypermatrix entries, for instance matrices are second order hypermatrices because every matrix entry has a row and column index).
 Third order Hadamard hypermatrices whose side length are powers of 2 and in the particular case of size 4x4x4 is obtained as follows